au-research/raido/doc/security/access-control/readme.md

 ## Auditing of data access

-Raido does no auditing of view actions and there is no plan to implement any - this includes "closed" and "embargoes" data.
+Raido does no auditing of view actions and there is no plan to implement any - this includes "closed" and "embargoed" data.